taowen/vue-db/packages/demo-todo-client/README.md

 ## How about complex queries?

-It is common mistake to send complex query, even complete SQL via public network. vue-db leave the server to define complex SQL or other domain specific transformation.
+It is common mistake to send complex query, even complete SQL via public network.
+It is hard to implement for both frontend and backend, it is also insecure due to large attack surface. vue-db leave the backend developer to define complex SQL or other domain specific transformation.
 The client just need to tell server what "table" to fetch from, with what criteria (just a `Record<string, any>`).
 The server might map to a physical mysql table, or the "table" cloud just be a SQL, or whatever the server developer choose.

-For example if want to query for the most recent todo, we can declare
+For example if we need to show most recent todo, we can declare

 ```ts
 vdb.defineResource<T_Todo>('recent_todo', {